FreeClimbAPI/Node-Click-To-Call-How-To-Guide/README.md

 Specifically, the project will:

+- Get phone numbers via a webpage
-- Create an outgoing call using the FreeClimb API
+- Create an outgoing call using the [FreeClimb API](https://docs.freeclimb.com/reference/using-the-api)
-- Use Percl to create a conference
+- Create a conference using [PerCL](https://docs.freeclimb.com/reference/percl-overview)
-- Connect multiple callers through a conference
+- Connect an agenct and caller in a conference using [PerCL](https://docs.freeclimb.com/reference/percl-overview)

 ## Tutorial
+We offer a [Click to Call via Web Browser tutorial](https://docs.freeclimb.com/docs/click-to-call-via-web-browser) for more detailed set-up instructions and explanation of how the code in this click to call sample app works.

 ## Requirements